-Pongal will be celebrated on January 14, which is the first day of the month of ‘Thai’ that inaugurates the Tamil New Year.
+Pongal will be celebrated on January 15.
 It is a traditional festival to convey gratitude to the Sun God for an abundant agricultural harvest and to ring in a prosperous year.
 It coincides with other harvest festivals all across India.

 History of Pongal

 Pongal is actually celebrated for four days, beginning on the last day of the ninth month of the Tamil calendar, which is called ‘Margazhi,’ so the festival day is, in fact, the second day of the observance.
 The third day of the tenth month of ‘Thai’ is, therefore, the fourth and last day of the festival.
 This is why it is also called ‘Thai Pongal.’

 There are many stories associated with the origin of Pongal in Hindu mythology.
 One such involves Lord Krishna in his first hometown of Gokula, the “place of cows.”
 Krishna wanted to teach Indra, the rain god, a lesson in humility.
 It was the day of Indramaha, the day the villagers worshipped Indra.
 Krishna suggested that the villagers worship a hillock, Govardhana, and the cows and bulls of the village that provide them with their livelihood.
 Indra flooded the village out of rage after witnessing the villagers’ actions.
 Krishna lifted the entire hill of Govardhana on his little finger and held it up like an umbrella against the rain.
 When Indra realized the divine form of Vishnu in Krishna, he was repentant and accepted the new form of worship ordained by Krishna.